It seems like everyone these days is tired. And sick and tired of feeling that way.

 You know, someone might

-– have chronic headaches and use peppermint essential oil and is happy because their headaches are more manageable.
-Now I LOVE essential oils, but you need to figure out why you are getting the headaches.
+– have chronic head tension and use peppermint essential oil and is happy because their head tension is more manageable.
+Now I LOVE essential oils, but you need to figure out why you are getting the head tension

 – have chronic yeast infections.
 They keep buying the OTC antifungals but have no clue that candida could be ravaging their body

-– take Benadryl® or OTC sleep meds to deal with insomnia, little realizing that insomnia is a real sign of thyroid and adrenal dysfunction
+– take Benadryl® or OTC sleep meds to deal with lack of sleep, little realizing that insomnia is a real sign of many things

 You get the drift.